galetaire/spahousing/pages/posts/rainbow.md

 Must be read as an informative indicator, not a scientific measure.
 ```

-The rainbow curve describes a demographic channel, which, overlapped with the real price, evaluates the stage of the price cycle.
+The rainbow curve describes a demographic band, which, overlapped with the real price, evaluates the stage of the price cycle.
 A few notes and considerations:

 - The real price data is derived from an alternative formula, [real price notes](realprice).
-- The demographic curve has been price-adjusted, generating the rainbow curve.
+- The rainbow curve is a trendline equation derived from the demographic curve (quadratic function).
-- The equation from the rainbow curve is derived from the demographic curve (quadratic function).
+- The derived rainbow curve has been price-adjusted, in order to fit properly with the price pattern.
-- The yellow line is the reference line, adding two levels up and two levels down.
+- The central line (yellow) is the reference trendline, adding an equidistant band until it convers most peaks and troughs.

 Equations chart: